lo-tp/MeteorN/README.md

 For more infomation about the configuration of mongo replica set, check this [page][repconf].

+Make sure every is ok and fire up your project with `docker-compose up`.

+Now All you have to do is to open a bash inside your primary mongo instance: `docker exec -it primary_test bash`,

+Run the js script to initialize the mongo replica set inside the the previous opened bash: `mongo /tmp/script/primary.js`

+After all these, you project is ready to go.

 ## Use the Nginx Reverse Proxy to Do Other Thing

 You can edit the `conf/nginx.conf` to implement other functionalities with the reverse proxy.